Further reading - Kitten immunity

 Kittens are so much fun to watch.
 Their playful antics keep us entertained for hours.
-But, did you know that there’s just as much going on inside their bodies, especially in their brains?
+But, did you know that there’s just as much going on inside their bodies, and especially in their heads?

-Kittens grow at an incredible rate, moving from tiny balls of fur into larger kittens in a blink of an eye.
-By the time they reach adulthood, they will be 40-50 times their birth weight!
-As well as experiencing rapid physical growth, kittens also undergo very fast sensory development by comparison to humans.
-Kittens are born blind with their eyes shut – by 2 weeks of age, their eyes open, and by 8 weeks they have already developed a broad field of both 3-D and night vision.
-Did you know that it takes them only 10 days after birth, to develop their tastebuds to identify the difference between bitterness, acidity, saltiness and savoury flavours?
+Kittens grow at an amazing rate, moving from tiny balls of fur into larger kittens in a blink of an eye and by the time they reach adulthood, they will be 40-50 times their birth weight.
+Unbelievable you think?
+Well, bear with us because it gets better!
+Kittens are born blind with their eyes shut, but by 8 weeks they have already developed a broad field of both 3-D and night vision.
+And did you know that it takes them only 10 days after birth, to develop their tastebuds to feel the difference between bitterness, acidity, saltiness and savoury flavours?
+Jaw-dropping!
 Finally, their brain and nervous system are also developing at an amazing pace, especially in the first few weeks, and within a short 3 months your kitten’s brain will be the size of an adult cat’s.

 A closer look at this critical period of a kitten's life

 You would be amazed to know that almost everything inside your kitten’s body develops at the same time.
-Apart from their brain, and their sensory systems, their muscles are growing and their bone structure is also changing, forming the locomotor system which helps your kitten move about.
-Their nervous system is becoming more efficient, improving and refining the messages between the brain and body – this is when they start to become less clumsy and start being more agile.
+Apart from their brain, and their tastebuds, their bone structure is also changing, forming the locomotor system which helps your kitten move.
+Their nervous system is becoming more efficient, improving and refining the messages between brain and body – and that’s when they will stop walking funnily and start being more agile.

 What is the role of nutrition during this period?